spreedly/kaffe/README.md

       def handle_message(%{key: key, value: value} = message) do IO.inspect message
         IO.puts "#{key}: #{value}"
-        :ok
+        :ok # The handle_message function MUST return :ok end
     end
-    end
     ```

-    In that example `:brod_client` will be used to consume messages from the "commitlog" topic and call `MessageWorker.handle_message/1` with each message.
+    In that example Kaffe will consume messages from the "commitlog" topic and call `MessageWorker.handle_message/1` with each message.
 The Kafka messages will be automatically acknowledged when the `MessageWorker.handle_message/1` function returns `:ok`.

 #### async message acknowledgement